Furnas Land of geysers, hot springs, and culinary wonders

 Practical Tips for Furnas

-• Try the traditional cozido at one of the local restaurants – the authentic experience is only here.
+• Try the traditional cozido at one of the local restaurants – the experience is authentic only here.

 Furnas – Where the Earth Speaks